 Additionally, front-end systems for sales and self-service cannot be shut down either as they need to be constantly available to clients and business partners.

-Database systems optimized for the cloud are usually modified or are entirely different engines than local on premise database servers, which take tens of gigabytes of RAM and tens of CPU cores to be prepared for a traffic spike.
+Database systems optimized for the cloud environment are usually modified or are entirely different engines than local on premise database servers, which take tens of gigabytes of RAM and tens of CPU cores to be prepared for a traffic spike.
 And when these spikes come, it’s very often not enough.

 The cost will almost always be higher than planned and almost always be higher than in the local infrastructure, and 100% of the CIOs I know admit that.
-This is simply not a cost effective approach.
+This is simply not a cost-effective approach.

 After a simple lift and shift, the servers are the same and configurations are the same (well almost).

-Business examples: e-commerce is experiencing major changes in customer traffic especially on Black Fridays, during Holiday Seasons, and during major promotions of the products that result in severe performance issues resulting in timeouts and discomfort for the clients.
+As a business example, e-commerce is experiencing major changes in customer traffic especially on Black Fridays, during Holiday Seasons, and during major promotions of the products that result in severe performance issues resulting in timeouts and discomfort for the clients.

 Many of us experience humiliating messages on our customer’s screens such as “our servers are overloaded” or something similar.
 That’s the most visible manifestation of the scalability problem, which directly hurts the business (less transactions) as well as indirectly (image of a company unable to cope with the new digital reality).

-Cloud migration should be deeper and involve refactoring of application’s architecture to enable scalability.
+Cloud migration should be deeper and involve refactoring of application architecture to enable scalability.
 Sometimes it’s near impossible to do with old terminal applications, but in most of the cases typical three tier architecture can be at least cloud enabled to benefit from multiple nodes of scalability.

-Changing the architecture from monolithic to fully microservices may not be a viable option, but at least a form of modularization is usually possible and makes sense from both maintenance and application evolution standpoints.
+Changing the architecture from monolithic to fully microservices architecture may not be a viable option, but at least a form of modularization is usually possible and makes sense from both maintenance and application evolution standpoints.

-Lift and shift won’t make your apps more modular and as a result containerized.
+Lift and shiftwon’t make your apps more modular and as a result containerized.
 So the opportunity to prepare apps for the containerized world will be possible later, which in busy IT terminology often means never.

 Serverless – impossible

-There are scenarios where a serverless paradigm is very helpful, but it requires deep cloud migration and lift and shift won’t make your business logic accessible as cloud functions automatically.
+There are scenarios where a serverless paradigm is very helpful, but it requires deep cloud migration and lift and shift approach won’t make your business logic accessible as cloud functions automatically.

 If anyone ever dreamed of NoOps helping here, that won’t be possible either.